marknelsonengineer/empire/IMPLEMENTATION.md

 Let’s layer a template within a template.
 For example, will use my Singleton, and then have it incorporate a standard list or map or array.

+I'm starting to reconsider my `validate()` and `validateThing()` strategy.
+Right now, I'm thinking they return strings or lists of strings.
+If the list (or string) is empty, there's no issue.
+This gives the caller more choice for an exception.
+We could also throw a FatalEmpireException if we ever find one of those..., otherwise return a helpful string.

+When a client logs out, the Session object should zero itself out and be destroyed.
+There is no socket attached to it.
+All stateful information should be in Nation.

+Have a way of destroying and re-creating a Singleton.
+This is for testing purposes only.

+I think our namespace strategy is lacking

+Hang class UID_Generator off of Core.
+It can generate one or contiguous blocks of ids.
+Consider creating a serialized number class, a Singleton actually.
+And then assigning a unique ID number to every single object ever created.
+And that would be the primary key for the serialization or marshaling mechanism.